 Why Move from Cloud Foundry to Kubernetes?

 While Cloud Foundry offers unparalleled simplicity, its limitations in flexibility, scalability, and community support have prompted many enterprises to transition to Kubernetes.
-Here’s why Kubernetes is often preferred for modern workloads:
+Organizations investing in cloud engineering often find that Kubernetes is preferred for modern workloads.
+Here’s why:

 - Greater Flexibility